Here are some of the craziest things past jackpot winners bought

 LITTLE ROCK, Ark.
-(KARK) – The current Mega Millions jackpot is $555 million, a life-changing amount of money for anyone lucky enough to win it, but what would you buy if you got the top prize?
+(KARK) – Tuesday’s Mega Millions jackpot was $555 million, a life-changing amount of money for anyone lucky enough to win it, but what would you buy if you got the top prize?

 According to Worthly.com, the most common purchases with lottery winnings include luxury vacations, paying off debts, new cars, new houses and gifts for friends and families.